-Benefiting from the advantages of RNNs, DKT has demonstrated a superior performance contrast to the probabilistic and logistic models.
-Moreover, DKT can further discover the exercise relationships after training.
-Nevertheless, DKT also has certain shortcomings that cannot be ignored.
-For example, the DKT model lacks interpretability: it is difficult to figure out how the hidden states can represent students' knowledge state, and it cannot explicitly determine a student's level of knowledge mastery from the hidden state \citep{khajah2016deep}. \citet{yeung2018addressing} further revealed that there are two unreasonable phenomena in DKT that violate the common sense, i.e., (1) it fails to reconstruct the observed input, and (2) the predicted knowledge state is not consistent across time-steps.
-Overall, DKT remains a promising KT model \citep{xiong2016going}.
+Despite demonstrating superior performance compared to Bayesian and logistic models, DKT has several inherent shortcomings.
+For instance, the lack of interpretability is a significant drawback.
+It is challenging to understand how the hidden states represent students' knowledge states, and the model cannot explicitly determine a student's knowledge mastery from the hidden state \citep{khajah2016deep}.
+Additionally, \citet{yeung2018addressing} identified two unreasonable phenomena in DKT that contravene common sense.
+These are: (1) the inability to reconstruct observed input, and (2) inconsistent predicted knowledge states across time-steps.
+However, despite these shortcomings, DKT remains a promising KT model \citep{xiong2016going}.